Antonio Mabutas

-Archbishop Antonio Lloren Mabutas † (13 June 1921 – 22 April 1999) was the first bishop of Diocese of Laoag and the second Archbishop of the Archdiocese of Davao.
+Antonio Lloren Mabutas (13 June 1921 – 22 April 1999) was the first bishop of Diocese of Laoag and the second Archbishop of the Archdiocese of Davao.
 He succeeded Clovis Thibault, PME on 9 December 1972.
 He was also the President of the Catholic Bishops' Conference of the Philippines from 1981 to 1985.

 Although he was considered a conservative within the Catholic Church hierarchy, Mabutas is noted to be the first Roman Catholic Archbishop to write a pastoral letter to criticize human rights violations under the Marcos dictatorship.

 Ordination

 Born in Agoo, La Union, he was ordained priest on 6 April 1946 at the young age of 24.

 Bishop of Laoag

 On 5 June 1961 he was appointed bishop of Laoag and was ordained a month after.

 During this time, Mabutas became personally acquainted with then-Senator Ferdinand Marcos, who had begun his political career in Laoag.
 The two remained on speaking terms throughout their lives, despite Mabutas' later misgivings about the human rights abuses of the Marcos dictatorship.